 Better Breeze Features

-Once the systemwide transition to the Better Breeze system is complete in April 2026, customers will experience:
+Once the systemwide transition to the better Breeze system is complete in April 2026, customers will experience:

 Image Description: The image shows a sign directing customers to operational faregates at East Point Station during construction.
 A customer sits on a bench on the platform.